COVID-19 and how ICN can help

 Protect the health and safety of your workers during COVID-19

 ICN understands the significant challenges businesses are facing during the COVID-19 pandemic.
-It has raised the risk profile of every company still operating and managers want to ensure their workers are protected from the risk of contagion.
+It has raised the risk profile of every business still operating and managers want to ensure their workers are protected from the risk of contagion.

 This simple to use application is available FREE to all small businesses (50 employees or less), charity groups and not-for-profit organisations.
-For large companies, costs are scaled depending on the workforce size and is offered at a significantly discounted rate.
+For large businesses, costs are scaled depending on the workforce size and is offered at a significantly discounted rate.

 This automates the screening process and allows for flags and alerts to be instantly sent back to a central web portal so management can isolate potentially infected individuals and minimise the risk of infection at job sites.